 - Certificate password (choose a random, secure password containing only numbers and letters, 8-16 characters long. (e.g. "85HqImqvyDrD" meets the requirements, but "Star6060" does not):

 - The exact domain (CN) the certificate is for (e.g. www.domain.com):

 - 2 Letter Country Abbreviation (using ISO 3166-1 Format):

 - Approximately $10.00 per month charge to company where you purchase your SSL Certificate

 - $30 charge from PICnet for additional hosting configurations

 To move forward with this configuration simply open up a ticket now »

 Please note that if you choose not to set up a custom SSL Certificate, your members can still make donations and register for events.
-However, if you have user integration enabled and your members are logged into the site, they will get logged out of the site when they go to make donations or register for events and will be required to fill in their contact information each time (rather than having it auto-populated based on their member account when they are logged in).
+However, if you have Portals enabled and your members are logged into the site, they will get logged out of the site when they go to make donations or register for events and will be required to fill in their contact information each time (rather than having it auto-populated based on their member account when they are logged in).